yousifheikal/yousifheikal/README.md

-🏫 I am a Computer Science Mid-Level
+🏫 I am a Software Engineer
 Graduate from Faculty of Computers & Information at October 6 University